Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ### <mark style="background: #BABD00;">Resource Management:</mark>

-<mark style="background: #BABD00;">Resource management:</mark> A process of allocating resources from physical machine or clustered physical machines to virtual machines (VMs) to optimize the utilization of resources.
+<mark style="background: #BABD00;">Resource management:</mark> A process of allocating resources from physical machine or clustered physical machines to virtual machines (VMs) to optimise the utilisation of resources.

 <mark style="background: #BABD00;">Goals of resource management:</mark>
-- Controls utilization of resources
+- Controls utilisation of resources
-- Prevents VMs from monopolizing resources
+- Prevents VMs from monopolising resources
 - Allocates resources based on relative priority of VMs

 Resources must be pooled to manage them centrally